 If you need to get radiation therapy, you'll see a specialist called a radiation oncologist.

 You may never meet your pathologist, but they are an important member of your team.
 They are doctors who work "behind the scenes" to read lab tests that help diagnose and stage your AML.

 Pathologists analyze samples of tissue from your body to figure out if your treatments are working and whether or not you need changes in your therapies.

 These specially trained nurses have experience in caring for people with cancer.

 Your oncology nurse will help manage your treatment side effects.
 They'll also help educate you about your disease so you know what to expect.

-Experts in nutrition, like registered dietitians and nutritionists, help you make sure you're getting the vitamins, minerals, energy, and water you need to stay as healthy as possible during and after your treatments.
+Experts in nutrition, like registered dietitians and nutritionists, can help you make sure you're getting the vitamins, minerals, energy, and water you need to stay as healthy as possible during and after your treatments.

 They can teach you what to eat so you stay strong as you manage your disease.
 They're also a great resource to help you deal with things like appetite loss, trouble absorbing food, and problems with taste or smell caused by treatment.

 The side effects of cancer treatment aren't all physical.
 Emotional and mental issues may crop up as well.
 That's why it pays to have a psychologist on your team.

 A psychologist can teach you ways to manage your feelings, including anxiety and depression.

 If your psychologist thinks you could benefit from medication to help control your mental health, they may send you to a psychiatrist, who can prescribe these drugs.

 Psychologists can also help you deal with other stressful things brought on by your cancer, like how to talk to others about your health, how to keep up important relationships, and how to deal with issues in your workplace.